ben-xD/dotfiles-macos/.config/dotfiles/README.md

 ### `optimize` — shrink video for sharing

 Re-encodes one or more videos into a small, shareable H.265/HEVC file.
-Output is written alongside the source with a `.opt.mp4` extension (`clip.mov` → `clip.opt.mp4`).
+Output is written alongside the source with a `.opt.mp4` extension (`clip.mov` → `clip.opt.mp4`), and the optimized file(s) are revealed in Finder when done.

 ```bash
 optimize input.mov          # -> input.opt.mp4